 While caribou are numerous throughout many parts of the world, the mountain, or woodland caribou, is protected under the Federal Endangered Species Act and is considered the “most threatened” of any large mammal species within the contiguous United States.
 The Selkirk Mountains, on the border between Washington State and north Idaho, are home to the last remaining herd of woodland/mountain caribou in the lower forty-eight states.
 The 2003 caribou census counted only 41 caribou in the Selkirk herd.

 British Columbia is home to 98% of all remaining mountain caribou.
 The British Columbia Wildlife Branch reported that mountain caribou numbers plummeted from 2,450 in 1997 to 2,300 in 2000, and were down to just 1,850 animals in 2002.
 In the southern Purcell Mountains, the caribou population is comprised of just 18 individuals.

-Preservationist organizations touting their own agenda like to put the blame on heli-skiers, snowmobile users, mining activities, old growth logging, etc. Yet, none of these activities have been shown to have a significant impact on caribou mortality.
+REWILDING and animal preservationist organizations touting their own agenda like to put the blame on heli-skiers, snowmobile users, mining activities, old growth logging, etc. Yet, none of these activities have been shown to have a significant impact on caribou mortality.

 During the 1990s a significant increase in the cougar population in the Selkirk mountains was noted by wildlife managers.
 Cougars were documented as inflicting a higher than sustainable mortality rate on the local Selkirk caribou herd.
 Idaho Department of Fish and Game wildlife managers enacted a cougar reduction program in an effort to reduce predation on the caribou.
 The strategy was considered somewhat successful, as the local caribou herd mortality rate declined while more new transplants were added to the herd.